Its Thanksgiving and I find myself struggling to write something that has that festive feeling appropriate for this season.

-So as we celebrate thanksgiving and we are very merry, spare a thought and a prayer for others that are less fortunate.
-Others that can’t careless for the spirit of the season.
-The fatherless, motherless, the scorned wife, misunderstood husband, the lonely and abandoned.
-The single, and widower, the divorced and separated, the single parents.
+So as we celebrate Thanksgiving and we are very merry, spare a thought and a prayer for others that are less fortunate.
+Others that can’t care less for the spirit of the season.
+The fatherless, motherless, widowed, Orphans, the scorned wife, mom in waiting, the prodigal child, misunderstood husband, the lonely and abandoned.
+The single, divorced, separated, and the single parents.
 Those that are homeless, those that are hopeless, those struggling with addiction.
 That mother, who just miscarried a pregnancy, buried a child, the prodigal sons and daughters wrestling with the decision to return home or not.

 The mother who is nursing a painful secret of abortion or adoption.
-The separated father that remembers that his children are out there but can’t even begin to think of how to go about reconciliation after all these decades.
+The separated father who remembers his children are out there but can’t even begin to think of how to go about reconciliation after all these decades.

 Those in the military, armed services, serving our nation and not spending this time with their family.
 Missionaries all over the world serving God, fulfilling their divine calling but still missing their family.

 I know and feel your pain; I empathize with you.
 I wish I can tell you it will get better tonight but I would be lying.
 You don’t need that from me, it will get better with time though.

 As dark and painful things might seem, there is hope in Christ.
 You don’t have to be religious or even be a Christian to believe in that hope.
 Jesus came and died for everyone and especially you.
 He can fill that void and pain right now, just call on to Him.
 That simple?
 Yes, go on and try it.